 Pearl offers a range of risk arrangements based on providers’ tolerance for risk exposure, including upside-only arrangements (where providers are not responsible for repaying Medicare for any losses they incur) and upside/downside arrangements (where providers receive a greater portion of the savings they generate, but must also pay a portion of losses).
 Pearl will work with you to determine the most appropriate risk track based on your historical performance, care model and comfort.

-To receive more information about our model and how you can participate in this program, please provide us with some information about your practice so that we can reach out with additional details.
+To receive more information about our model and how you can participate, please provide us with some information about your practice so that we can reach out with additional details.

 If you like what you read, we can provide you with a free, personalized analysis of what Direct Contracting could look like for you.